DSC-Capstone/dsc-capstone.github.io/lessons/04/index.md

 # Lesson 4 – Effective Communication and Scientific Writing
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
-Post questions with the lesson [here](TODO).
+Post questions with the lesson on Ed.

 Make sure to read this article before moving on to [Methodology Assignment 2](../../../assignments/methodology/02), which is due on Tuesday, October 31st.
 In addition, this article will be crucial in writing the report (and its checkpoint) for your [Quarter 1 Project](../../../assigmments/projects/q1).